hpi-swa-teaching/SmalltalkDocs/README.md

 #### Development

-To be able to actively develop for SmalltalkDocs, please clone this GitHub repository with the "Git Browser" and checkout all objects afterwards.
+To be able to actively develop for SmalltalkDocs Smaprat, please clone this GitHub repository with the "Git Browser" and checkout all objects afterwards.
 (You may have to switch the baseline from above to the "dev" branch first!)

 ### Smaprat Frontend